-This section explains the judgements and estimates made in determining the fair values of the financial instruments that are (a) recognised and measured at fair value and (b) measured at amortised cost and for which fair values are disclosed in the financial statements.
+This section explains the judger of the stimates made in determining the fair values of the financial instruments that are (a) recognised and measured attarpvalue and (b) measured at amortised cost and for which fair values are disclosed in the financial statements.
+To provide an indication about the reliability of the inputs used in determining disclosed in the financial statements.
 To provide an indication about the reliability of the inputs used in determining fair value, the company has classified its financial instruments into the three levels prescribed under the accounting standard.
 An explanation of each level follows underneath the table.
-The company does not have long term financial assets and financial liabilities as at 31 March 2019 and 31 March 2018.
+The company does not have long term financial assets and financial liabilities as at 31 March 2020 and 31 March 2019.

-Notes to the financial statements as of and for the year ended March 31, 2019 (Continued)
+Atos Mercantile Private Limited Notes to the financial statements for the year ended March 31, 2020 (Continued)